Memories of Halls & Castles

 The A194(M) Tyne Tunnel / South Shields road now runs under the road between Holy Trinity and the former entrance to Usworth House grounds.
 (Please click the thumbnail to take a closer look.)

 These maps were made available by former Havannah Bank man, Michael Elund.
-Many thanks, Mike.
+Thanks, Mike.

 Map showing the location of Usworth Hall - c.1950s